 - Miles Davis on the record player and a large Gin and Tonic (optional)

-Step-By-Step Instructions To Sewing Suspender Buttons Onto Your Pants
+How To Sew Suspender Buttons Onto Your Pants

 Step 1: Buttons For Braces